IPASTAT.CONF(5) IPASTAT.CONF(5)

 In this example only creating of dynamic limits is allowed.

-Rules patterns.
+Rules patterns

 Using rules patterns is an effective method for sharing common settings

-common settings for classes of static and dynamic rules.
+classes of static and dynamic rules.

 If some static or dynamic rule does not have some parameter or section,